 "A Fish in a Tree" is Bill's account of tracing the descendants of the Sunderland couple Mary Wilson and George Greenwell, who married in 1811.

-New Statesman Competitions
+New Statesman Competition

 New Statesman Competitions: a history of the competitions in New Statesman, going back to the first (in another magazine, The Week-end Review, in 1930).
 The aim is to look at the competitions up to the end of World War II, and perhaps also to look at the satirical poets in the NS.

-Lost Lives
+Lost lives

-These biographical sketches are an attempt to cut some names on tombstones, male as well as female.
+Lost Lives: individuals in the census of Sunday April 3rd, 1881 These biographical sketches are an attempt to cut some names on tombstones, male as well as female.
 Some of the names may be familiar.
 One of them was even declared one of the Great Britons of the millennium; but her life itself seems singularly obscured by the murk of our memories.
 They were not violets; neither did they shrink, exactly.
 But their lives are gradually fading, like print on ageing paper.
 The census of 1881 inks in their outline, tells their truths and half-truths.